Natural scientific research in Canada: New universities and changing curricula

 Additional future members of the G-13 were founded, including Université de Montréal and the University of Western Ontario in London, Ontario in 1878 and McMaster University in Hamilton, Ontario in 1887.
 University science curricula also changed during this period.
 Natural philosophy evolved into physics and became closely allied with mathematics.
 Natural history evolved into geology, biology, zoology and botany.

 Canada's first, "national" scientific/learned/professional association, the Canadian Medical Association was created during this period, in Quebec City in October 1867.
 In 1882 the founding of the Royal Society of Canada reflected the maturation of Canada's intellectual development by becoming the first "national" organization to recognize and promote among other things achievement in science.

-The Royal Society of Canada and peer review
+Royal Society of Canada and peer review

 The hallmark on modern science is the emphasis on the concept of peer review, whereby the research of scientists is open to the scrutiny of their peers.
 This concept is recognized to have originated with the Royal Society of London established in 1645.
 In 1883, inspired in part by this organization and the Institut de France, the Royal Society of Canada was established by the Governor General, the Marquis of Lorne.
 Founding members included Sir Sanford Fleming and Sir William Osler.
 Peer reviewed articles appeared in the Society publication "Proceedings" first produced in 1882.